MicrosoftDocs/sysinternals/sysinternals/downloads/sdelete.md

 |  **-z**        |  Zero free space (good for virtual disk optimization). |
 |  **-nobanner** |  Do not display the startup banner and copyright message. |

+* Disks must not have any volumes in order to be cleaned.
+* For drive letters, include `:`, for example `D:`.

 ## How SDelete Works

 Securely deleting a file that has no special attributes is relatively